SkafteNicki/dtu_mlops/05_project_overview/readme.md

 - [ ] Setup and used Azure to train your model
 - [ ] Played around with distributed data loading
-- [ ] (not curreculum) Reformated your code in the pytorch lightning format
+- [ ] (not curriculum) Reformated your code in the pytorch lightning format
 - [ ] Deployed your model using Azure
 - [ ] Checked how robust your model is towards data drifting
 - [ ] Deployed your model locally using TorchServe